 The following graphic details what this looks like.

-The responsive learning cycle
+The responsive teaching and learning cycle

-The questions and answers here are not new; they build on long-established formative assessment scholarship.
+The questions and answers here are not new; they build on long-established assessment literacy and formative assessment scholarship.
 Working with them in the larger context of assessment empowerment and all its principles, however, helps us ensure those human-centered components and assessment purposes and practices I mentioned earlier are woven together as one, not handled separately or in opposition.
 When we lack cohesion, the hard work of day-to-day learning routines can become undone with a cluster of unaligned activities, disconnected summative events, or contradictory grading habits.
-We can save time and energy as well as increase learning success, well-being, and self-efficacy if we use responsive learning cycles.
+We can save time and energy as well as increase learning success, well-being, and self-efficacy if we use responsive teaching and learning cycles.

-To explore each part of a responsive learning cycle, let’s use that example from early in my career.
+To explore each part of a responsive teaching and learning cycle, let’s use that example from early in my career.
 Come with me as I go back in time for a do-over.
 For each question-and-answer prompt, I made a planning note-to-self that includes concrete ways I could engage with my ninth-grade students as we used the Odyssey to grow in literature knowledge and skills.
 I also documented outcomes and benefits.

 Sample responsive learning cycle (RLC) analysis